 Our eight day special combines a luxury horse riding holiday with a unique adventure vacation.
-Enjoy five days at the Estancia Ranquilco lodge combined with a four day horse pack trip to a gorgeous alpine lake high in the Andes.
+Enjoy four days at the Estancia Ranquilco lodge combined with a four day horse pack trip to a gorgeous alpine lake high in the Andes.

 December 26, 2018-January 2, 2019

 March 18-25, 2019

-We will meet in the town of Zapala, in the Province of Neuquen at 10:00 a.m.
-We will then drive 4 hours into the foothills of the Andes to a place called Buta Mallin.
+You will be met by your driver in the town of Neuquen or Zapala for the 3-5 hour drive into the foothills of the Andes to a place called Buta Mallin.
 This is a cattle outpost on the Estancia and the end of the road for most vehicles.
 Here we will have a mid-afternoon lunch with the gauchos – either an asado or traditional guiso (stew) served with fresh bread.
 Then you will have your first experience saddling and packing the horses for the 2 1/2 hour ride into the heart of the Estancia where the lodge is located.

 In the evening, settle into your cottage or room and then join us on the terrace of Casa Grande for wine, traditional Argentine food, and good company.

 We’ll spend the day at Ranquilco enjoying day a ride with a ,riverside picnics and return for the evenings to sip wine on the patio.
 Enjoy fishing, swimming in the pool, or relaxing in our riverside sauna.
 Lunch and dinner will be served family style and will feature traditional Argentine dishes.

 After packing up, we will head out into the Cordillera.
 The first day will be an all-day ride up to Laguna Negra, a high mountain valley surrounded by jagged peaks, waterfalls, and hanging meadows.
 We’ll ride about six hours this day - out of the Trocoman River valley, across a high plateau, and down a breathtaking trail into the valley.
 We will make camp at a gaucho’s puesto and enjoy our meal around the fire ring.
 Learn to picket and care for your horse out on the range.
 Sleep on your saddle blankets under the stars or cozy up in one of our tents.